founders4schools/python-webhook-logger/docs/usage.rst

 Django Integration
 ++++++++++++++++++

-There is one setting to help if you're using Django, the hook URL may be configured using a setting:
+Django loggers are configured using the dictConfig described above, but there is one additional setting to help if you're using Django, the hook URL may be configured using a setting:

 .. code-block:: python